Cosimo Patierno: Life and career

-Patierno started his career with Italian side Vigevano Calcio.
-In 2010, he signed for Italian side ASD Leonessa Altamura.
-In 2011, he signed for Italian side ASD Martina Calcio 1947.
+Patierno started his career with Italian side Vigevano.
+In 2010, he signed for Italian side Leonessa Altamura.
+In 2011, he signed for Italian side Martina.
 In 2012, he signed for Italian side ASD Real Olimpia Terlizzi.
-After that, he signed for Italian side SSD Città di Teramo.
-In 2014, he signed for Italian side AS Bisceglie Calcio 1913.
-In 2016, he signed for Italian side US Grosseto 1912.
+After that, he signed for Italian side Teramo.
+In 2014, he signed for Italian side Bisceglie.
+In 2016, he signed for Italian side Grosseto.

 After that, he signed for Italian side FBC Gravina.
-In 2017, he signed for Italian side ACD Nardò.
-After that, he signed for Italian side US Bitonto.
-In 2021, he signed for Italian side Virtus Francavilla Calcio.
+In 2017, he signed for Italian side Nardò.
+After that, he signed for Italian side Bitonto.
+In 2021, he signed for Italian side Virtus Francavilla.
 In 2023, Patierno signed for Italian side Avellino.
 He was regarded as one of the club's most important players.

 Patierno was born on 1 March 1991 in Italy.
 He is a native of Bitonto, Italy.
 He has been married.
 He has been nicknamed "Kikko".